How does the ear work?

 - Create the best possible listening environment at home, daycare, and school.

 - Get your child's attention before speaking.

-- Get close to your child and let her see your face when you are talking.
+- Get close and let your child see your face when you are talking.

-- It will help your child in school if she sits near the teacher and away from any sources of noise (hallways, air conditioners, overhead projectors)
+- It will help your child in school to sit near the teacher and away from any sources of noise (hallways, air conditioners, overhead projectors).

-- If you are concerned about your child's speech or language, discuss the problem with her doctor or audiologist.
-A speech/language evaluation may be needed.
+- If you are concerned about your child's speech or language, discuss the problem with the doctor or audiologist.
+Speech and language testing may be needed.

-- Follow her doctor's recommendations for treatment and follow-up.
+- Follow the doctor's recommendations for treatment and follow-up.
 This might include re-testing your child's hearing to make sure that it has returned to normal.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

 ATTENTION: If you speak another language, assistance services, free of charge, are available to you.
 Call 1-866-278-5833 (TTY: 1-901-595-1040).